 Whatever Trump says about the NHS being on or off the negotiating table, the fact is that – thanks to the 2012 Health and Social Care Act – parts of the NHS have been opened up to European and American markets for the last 6 years.

 Many trade deals these days (so-called ‘new generation’ deals) cover not just goods, but trade in services.
 As the NHS has already been turned into a market, it may be included in trade deals unless it is explicitly excluded.

 Until now, trade deals have been negotiated by the European Union on the UK’s behalf.
-Negotiations have been secretive and undemocratic in that our Members of the European Parliament have had very limited access to information, and the UK Parliament has no way to decisively veto an unsatisfactory deal.
+Negotiations have been secretive and the UK Parliament has had no way to decisively veto an unsatisfactory deal.
 Following Brexit, there are fears that Trump’s trade deals will be modelled on the Comprehensive Economic and Trade Agreement (CETA).
 This suggests that a UK/USA agreement will

 - Parliament to set the mandate for each treaty, following public consultation.

 - The use of domestic courts for dispute resolution, not ICS.